meteofrance/meteonet/README.md

 # MeteoNet : Data exploration toolbox

 This repository is intended as a toolbox to handle the MeteoNet dataset.
 It's also a communication interface with MeteoNet's users : if  you have a request or a problem concerning MeteoNet, you can post an  [issue](https://github.com/meteofrance/meteonet/issues) on this project.
 For more information (installation, data types, glossary...), check out our [documentation](https://meteofrance.github.io/meteonet/) !
-The data are also available on [Kaggle](https://www.kaggle.com/katerpillar/meteonet) with notebooks to help you explore, cross-check all data types and predict time series!
-You can contribute to challenges and/or propose yours!
+The data are also available on [Kaggle](https://www.kaggle.com/katerpillar/meteonet) with notebooks to help you explore, cross-check all data types!
+You can contribute to [challenges](https://www.kaggle.com/katerpillar/meteonet/tasks) and/or propose yours (time series prediction, rainfall nowcasting, observation data correction...etc)!

 1. [What is MeteoNet ?](#meteonet)
 2. [How to use this repository ?](#description)